neilchvz/infrastructure-portfolio/proactive-monitoring/throughput-monitoring/README.md

 - Client VPN overhead if active
 - A variance buffer appropriate to the client's business criticality

-### Example — The Class (LA Santa Monica)
+### Example — A Streaming Client

-The Class streams live fitness classes from their Santa Monica studio.
+This example client streams live content from a single studio location.
-Degradation directly impacts paying subscribers mid-class.
+Degradation directly impacts paying subscribers mid-stream.

 | Layer | Calculation |
 |-------|-------------|